arfontalvoANU/solstice/README.md

 ### Version 0.6

-- Rename the `absorption` parameter of the medium and the athmosphere in `extinction`.
+- Rename the `absorption` parameter of the medium and the atmosphere in `extinction`.
 - Add several global and per-receiver estimations.
 The outputs now fully describe the incoming and absorbed fluxes: overall flux, flux without